 On top of that, you also receive some special benefits on Patreon too, such as exclusive access to our patron-only feed which includes things like effective learning strategies, tips on how to speed up your progress, behind the scenes content, early access to our lessons, and more.
 And as an added bonus, you also get a discounts on all our merch.

 Another way you can help support us continue to make free educational content is by getting some merch.
 It’s a fun way to show that you belong to the sign language community and look stylish while doing it.
 We have a few fun designs that each are available in various styles, sizes, and colors.
 You can check out them all here or check out each design with the images below.

-My name is Chris Gorges and my goal with ASL Basics is to provide free educational content available to anyone that would like to learn sign language.
 Both my wife and I have been deeply involved within the deaf community for over 10 years and are very grateful to be a part of it.
 We are both currently working as certified sign language interpreters in California and are very happy that we have been able to help many others learn and attain fluency in sign language.

 However I know learning an entirely new language can be hard.
 Even more so when you don’t have others to practice with.
 That is why I am striving to create an large online community of learners that can support each other as we all go through the process of learning the language together.